From Image Generation to Infrastructure Design: a Multi-agent Pipeline for Street Design Generation: Results

-In addition, to assess the accuracy of the Evaluator Agent in determining whether a candidate design adheres to the final optimized prompt, we conducted a human evaluation on a street-view test set that was never used in model training.
-The results, presented in Table~\ref{tab:discriminator_accuracy}, show that the Evaluator Agent can consistently and accurately select the most suitable candidate across all eight design scenarios, achieving accuracies above 95\%.
-These findings further demonstrate the robustness and effectiveness of our method.
+To assess whether the Evaluator Agent can reliably select a design that adheres to the final optimized prompt, we conduct a human evaluation on a held-out street-view test set that was not used during training.
+Table~\ref{tab:discriminator_accuracy} reports scenario-wise selection accuracy.
+Across all eight scenarios, the Evaluator Agent achieves accuracy above 95\%, indicating robust selection under stochastic candidate variation and supporting its role as a stabilizing component for final design choice.